UCLouvain-CBIO/ProtFinder/embeddings/AttentionWalk/README.md

 > [[Paper]](http://papers.nips.cc/paper/8131-watch-your-step-learning-node-embeddings-via-graph-attention)

 ### Datasets
 The code takes an input graph in a tab-separated file.
-Every row indicates an edge between two nodes separated by a comma.
+Every row indicates an edge between two nodes separated by a tab.
 The first row is a header.
 Nodes should be indexed starting with 0.
-The right format of the processed data is created by `src/preprocess.py`.
+The right format of the processed data (which is copied to the `input` directory) is created by `src/preprocess.py`.
 This adds a `.edgelist` and `.csv` file to the `input` directory.
 The `.edgelist` file is tab-separated whereas `.csv` stores the subcellular location information which will be used to map the output embeddings with the true annotations.

 ### Options
 Learning of the embedding is handled by the `src/main.py` script which outputs `output/trial_attentionwalk.csv`.